A Running List of Helpful Hints to Keep Your Heart Healthy

 - AS OFTEN AS POSSIBLE, make meat a condiment—not a main course.
 The notably heart-healthy diet of Mediterranean people features sauces that are flavored with meat instead of large chunks of meat as a main entrée.

 - WHEN EATING FISH, opt for varieties that are less likely to be high in heavy metals such as mercury or industrial pollutants such as polychlorinated biphenyls.
-These healthier fish include wild Alaskan salmon, anchovies, sardines, mackerel, whitefish, Atlantic halibut, sea trout, flounder, sole, scamp (baby grouper), haddock, scrod, and cod.
+These healthier fish include wild Alaskan salmon, anchovies, sardines, whitefish, Atlantic halibut, sea trout, flounder, sole, scamp (baby grouper), haddock, scrod, and cod.

 - EVERY DAY seek out healthy ways to nurture yourself.
 Get a massage, a manicure, or a haircut.
 Take a hot bath, go to a movie, or read for enjoyment.
 Rewarding yourself daily with such healthy pleasures instead of food rewards keeps your weight and stress levels low and your heart-health high.